mobizt/ReadyMail/README.md

 ### Plain Text Connection

 In plain connection (non-secure), the network besic client (Arduino Client derived class) should be assigned to the `SMTPClient` and `IMAPClient` classes constructors instead of SSL client.
-The `ssl` option, the fifth param of `SMTPClient::connect()` and fourth param of `IMAPClient::connect()` should set to `false` for using in plain text mode.
+The `ssl` option, the fifth or forth param of `SMTPClient::connect()` and fourth param of `IMAPClient::connect()` should set to `false` for using in plain text mode.

+There are two `SMTPClient::connect()` methods e.g. with domain and without domain params.
+Then the`ssl` option will be different in parameter orders.

 *This may not support by many mail services and is blocked by many ISPs.
 Please use SSL or TLS instead*.